 The prices are so good—especially on the tequila—that nearly everyone walks out with something.
 A 750 ml bottle of the 99,000 Horas, for example, was less than $20 and a liter of Corralejo was under $15.
 They also have small sampler bottles and a lot of gift packages.

 You can get to the Corralejo distillery in about two hours southwest from Guanajuato City in a car, or less than a half hour from industrial center Irupuato.
+It’s an attractive place to spend some time.
 See more at the company website, which is in English and Spanish.